DinkeyKing/Improved-KCC/README.md

 - When ```floor_block_on_wall``` is false, the ```wall_min_slide_angle``` only affects collisions with fully vertical walls, which I think is a better behaviour.
 - Velocity will now be slid on walls when ```motion_mode``` is set to ```MotionMode.FLOATING```, or when ```floor_block_on_wall``` is false.
 I can't think of a reason why I wouldn't modify the velocity on a wall.
 - Ceiling collisions are handled differently.
-Velocity will always slide on the ceiling.
-If ```slide_on_ceiling``` is false, the upwards velocity and motion is removed on ceiling collisions.
+If ```slide_on_ceiling``` is false, the upwards velocity and motion is removed on ceiling collisions, which prevents sliding up ceilings.

 ## How to use
 - Optional, but recommended: set 3D physics engine implementation to Godot Jolt. (https://github.com/godot-jolt/godot-jolt)